 The establishment of this coordinated review process is in accordance with the Tri-Council Policy Statement, 2nd edition (TCPS2), outlining institutions may adopt an alternative review model for multi-jurisdictional research.
 Both institutions however will, as outlined in the TCPS2, “remain responsible for research undertaken within its jurisdiction or under its auspices irrespective of where the research is conducted” (TCPS2, Article 8.1, p.
 98).

 The objective of the coordinated review process is to streamline the ethical review process for Waterloo and Western researchers.
 The coordination of simultaneous review is expected to eliminate the need for consecutive review at both institutions and reduce the time researchers experience obtaining ethics clearance for multi-site research.
-This process is also expected to aid researchers in handling comments made by one ethics committee that then requires approval as a modification to another.
+This process is also expected to aid researchers in handling comments made by one ethics board that then requires approval as a modification to another.

 - Waterloo and Western researchers seeking ethics review from their home institutions are eligible to apply for a simultaneous coordinated review.